 In the Format sidebar, click the Text tab, then click the paragraph style name at the top of the sidebar.

-In the Paragraph Styles menu, click the style name (it has a grey tick to indicate an override).
+In the Paragraph Styles menu, click the style name (it has a gray checkmark to indicate an override).

-The override is cleared, the text reverts to the original style and the tick changes to black.
+The override is cleared, the text reverts to the original style, and the checkmark changes to black.